Azim-Islam/personal-site/README.md

 # personal-site
-Learning a developing my website from scratch.
+Learning to develop my personal site from scratch.